Boeing warns of engine icing risk on 747-8s, Dreamliners

 Japan Airlines said on Saturday it will replace Dreamliners on its Tokyo-Delhi and Tokyo-Singapore flights with other types of aircraft while also dropping a plan to use 787s for its Tokyo-Sydney route from December.

-JAL will continue to fly 787s for other international and domestic routes, which are unlikely to be affected by cumulonimbus cloud for the time being, a company spokesman said.
+JAL will continue to fly 787s for other international routes, which are unlikely to be affected by cumulonimbus cloud for the time being, a company spokesman said.

 “The aviation industry is experiencing a growing number of ice-crystal icing encounters in recent years as the population of large commercial airliners has grown, particularly in tropical regions of the world,” the GE spokesman said.

-All 747-8s are powered by GEnx engines while 787s are powered either by GE’s engines or the rival Trent 1000 made by Rolls-Royce Plc (RR.L).
+The 787 can be powered by either GEnx engines or rival Trent 1000 engines made by Rolls-Royce Plc (RR.L), while the 747-8 is powered exclusively by the GE engine model.

+(The story corrects to say JAL flies 787 only on international routes and that 747-8 is powered only by GEnx engines.)